sverweij/mscgen_js/msgenny.md

 Feature comparison
 ------------------
 As mentioned above the [online demo][4] converts between *mscgen* and *ms genny*.
-Moreover, the source code tree contains two node.js scripts [smpl2msc.js][2] and [msc2smpl.js][3] which perform the translations from the command line.
+Moreover, the source code tree contains two node.js scripts which can perform these translations from the command line: [smpl2msc.js][2] and [msc2smpl.js][3] .

 Note: obviously features not supported by *ms genny* get lost in translation.